danriti/moleskine/chatops-slow-your-role/README.md

 notion that team members understand they are accountable for their actions and that all commands executed are visible to all team members within the chat room.
-So not only do you have a "public" record what commands team members are executing, but you also get real-time peer review from everyone else.
+So not only do you have a "public" record what commands team members are executing, but you also get real-time peer review.

 While this rather open access philosophy leaves plenty of room for debate, it's clear that it goes completely against the traditional view that only an